 - Three Broomsticks/Butterbeer – If you don’t care about eating a meal in Three Broomsticks, go in during a non-mealtime and get a Butterbeer.
 The staff in Three Broomsticks may tell you to go out on the patio if you “only” order Butterbeer.
 Try to ignore those instructions, because the patio is not themed to any degree.
 You want to be inside, where you can enjoy the owl special effects.
 (Note that during non-mealtimes, it’s MUCH faster to get a Butterbeer in Three Broomsticks than to wait in the long lines at the Butterbeer carts on the street!
 Also, almost everyone seems to like the frozen Butterbeer better than the regular.)
 There can be long waits at mealtimes for Three Broomsticks during busy times of year, so if you want to eat there, either book a vacation package that includes breakfast, or try to eat at an odd hour.

-- Dragon Challenge and Flight of the Hippogriff – Lines for these rides, which are old rides that have been re-themed, are usually not significant.
-If you’re staying at one of the official Universal Orlando resorts, you’ll get front of the line access anyway.
+- Flight of the Hippogriff – The line for this ride, which is an old ride that has been re-themed, is usually not significant.
+If you’re staying at one of the official Universal Orlando resorts, you’ll get access to the Express Line anyway.

 - The single rider line for Harry Potter and the Forbidden Journey usually goes very fast.
 “Single rider” means you’re willing to fill any empty seat and not ride with the rest of your party.
+Everyone will get on the ride within a minute or two of each other, but you won’t ride together on the same bench.
 Signage is minimal for the single rider line: ask a Team Member at the beginning of the line outside the Castle.

-- The single rider line bypasses the amazing Castle effects, which you will definitely want to see, but there’s a way around that.
-You can go through the “tour” line to see Hogwarts instead of standing in the normal line.
-You can take your time, enjoy all the animations and stick around to see the multiple versions of each one.
+- The single rider line bypasses the amazing Castle effects, which you will definitely want to see, but there may be a way around that.
+Depending on how they have the lines set up, they may be running a “tour” line for folks who want to see the castle interior but not ride.
+Ask any Team Member at the castle if the tour line is open.
+If it is, you can take your time, enjoy all the animations and stick around to see the multiple versions of each one.
 Then when you’re ready to ride, go in the single-rider line.
 MouseSavers.com reader Jeffrey L reports, “The normal line was 60 minutes or longer, but I took the tour and rode 3 times [in the single rider line] with almost no wait each time.”

 - Lines for the lockers outside of Harry Potter and the Forbidden Journey are long and cause big bottlenecks.
 To avoid this, try not to bring things like camera bags or day packs that will have to go in a locker.
 Alternatively, pay for an all-day locker at the front of the park.
 A small waist pack or small items (cell phone/camera/sunglasses) that you can stuff in a pocket will allow you to skip the lockers.
 However, if you are borderline on fitting into the seats (see below), you won’t want anything in your pockets or around your waist that could bulk you up.

 - The Harry Potter and the Forbidden Journey attraction has significant size restrictions.
 There is a minimum height requirement of 48 inches.
 Also, some larger-sized adults do not fit in the unusual overhead seat restraints.
 Seats on some cars now have modified restraints that accommodate more body types.
 If you are in the “obese” BMI category (check your BMI here), like more than 30% of American adults, you may need one of the seats with the modified restraints.
 People with large chests (about 48″ or more), large midsections and/or large thighs may also need to use the modified restraints.
 Sample seats are available at the front of the attraction and offer a “traffic light” system: red light, you can’t ride; yellow light, you can wait for one of the newly modified seats; green light, you can take any seat.
-If you think you may be borderline on fitting into the restraints, be sure to wear non-bulky clothing and empty your pockets before riding.
+If you think you may be borderline on fitting into the restraints, be sure to wear thin, stretchy clothing (synthetic workout gear is great) and put everything you’re carrying, including the contents of your pockets, into a locker before riding.

 - Thanks to MouseSavers.com readers Lew C, Jeffrey L and Maria B for tips.